 # React Native SDK Quickstart

-> Install the React Native OMS Wallet SDK, configure native clients, and authenticate a wallet with email OTP.
+> Install the React Native OMS Wallet SDK, create a client, and authenticate a wallet with email OTP.

-The React Native SDK wraps the native OMS Wallet SDKs for iOS and Android.
-It exposes module-level functions for wallet auth, session state, signing, transactions, ID tokens, access management, balance reads, and unit conversion.
+`OMSClient` is the React Native entry point for wallet auth, session state, signing, transactions, ID tokens, access management, balance reads, and transaction history.
+The package also exports unit-conversion helpers.

 ## Install

-Install the React Native wrapper package from npm.
-The wrapper includes the native iOS and Android projects that React Native autolinking consumes from `node_modules`.
+Install the React Native package from npm.
+React Native autolinking connects the included native modules from `node_modules`.

 ```bash theme={null}